Wadkan/gladiator_for_cv/README.md

 To use run Main.java and use the CLI.
-The app will create gladiator instances and do the fight, and finally write the results to the console.
+The app will create gladiator instances and do the fight recursively.
+Finally, it will write the results to the console.